 The Smurfs are little blue creatures that live in mushroom houses in a forest inhabited mainly by their own kind.
 The smurfs average daily routine is attempting to avoid Gargomel, an evil man who wants to kill our little blue friends.
-A long running and popular cartoon show.
-Written by

 3 of 5 people found this review helpful.

 Was this review helpful to you?